ydahal1/ydahal1/jokes.md

-I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+Why do we tell actors to “break a leg?”
+Because every play has a cast.

 [
-Sat Apr 25 00:45:44 UTC 2026
+Sun Apr 26 00:51:52 UTC 2026
  ]